Science jobs are not all the same - Diana Garnham identifies 10 types of scientist.

 One of the Science Council’s key aims is to encourage more young people to consider a career in science.
 Research shows that the understanding of the careers available is generally poor and that the most common vision of a ‘scientist’ is someone who works in a lab in a white coat, probably undertaking research into something fairly obscure and distanced from everyday life.
 This is not surprising.
 Most publicly funded public engagement activity has focused around research and academia, and media coverage of ‘science’ is most commonly about research and breakthroughs.
 Many within the science community consider you need to be in the elite group of those with a PhD to be considered a ‘scientist’: take for example the comments after the election last year that there were now ‘only three’ scientists – that meant three with PhDs – in Parliament.

 One of the most obvious ways to define scientists was to draw on the central discipline underpinning their work: physics, chemistry, biology, soil science, psychology etc. Professional bodies also work around sectors such as energy or water but this doesn’t help to describe what people actually do in their work.
-In order to give some shape to this I realized we need to have a better understanding of not just the knowledge that scientists need to have but also the skills they will use in their work.
+In order to give some shape to this I realised we need to have a better understanding of not just the knowledge that scientists need to have but also the skills they will use in their work.
 I have identified 10 broad types of scientist.

 A science professional may have a career as a scientist, in science or from science.
 Working as a scientist they will be in a STEM environment and the role will be clearly recognised as a science role.
 Working ‘in’ science they may be in a STEM sector but will have moved away from direct day to day science and be influencing, supporting, promoting, managing, leading and shaping.
 Scientists also move into the wider employment sector where their science knowledge and wider skills are also valued and these are ‘from’ science.

 Even within these broad categories the roles differ.
-To help illustrate this I have identified 10 types of scientist.
+To help illustrate this I have identified 10 types of scientist©.

 The Explorer Scientist is someone who, like Columbus is on a journey of discovery “to boldly go where no man has gone before”.
-They will most often be ‘basic’ scientist, rarely focused on a specific outcome or impact beyond the next piece of the jigsaw of scientific understanding and knowledge.
+They will most often be a ‘basic’ scientist, rarely focused on a specific outcome or impact beyond the next piece of the jigsaw of scientific understanding and knowledge.
 Commonly they will be described as a ‘blue skies’ researcher and freshness of ideas and creativity will mark them out.
 Any investment will have an element of risk and outcomes - even if output is identifiable new knowledge – will be unknown and not predictable.
 They are likely to be employed in a university or research centre but may not be primarily a teacher, research leader or involved in science policy.
 They may well work alone.

 The Investigator Scientist is the ‘mapping’ scientist.
 They dig into the unknown observing, mapping, understanding and piecing together in-depth knowledge and data, setting out the landscape for others to translate and develop.
 They survive in troubled times because there is always so much to find out.
 They will almost certainly be located in HE or a research centre, will usually work in a team in what will increasingly be a multi-disciplinary environment.